Will Israeli schools open Sunday? Many questions still to be answered

 There are 7,239 active cases of the virus in Israel - 117 in serious condition.

-Israelis were able to participate in sporting activities anywhere they wanted to on Thursday morning, as the government restriction of doing sporting activity more than 500 meters from home was lifted.
+Israelis were able to participate in sporting activities anywhere they wanted beginning Thursday morning, as the government restriction of doing sporting activity more than 500 meters from home was lifted.

 Runners and cyclists can run alone or in small groups as long as they maintain a two-meter distance from one another.
-Golf, marine sports, tennis, archery, horseback riding and other similar activities can be resumed.
+Golf, marine sports, tennis, archery, horseback riding and other similar activities can be resumed as well.
 Athletes are asked to use their own personal equipment and disinfect it between training sessions.
 If people work out together, they should stay two meters apart.

 People can workout with their families or with a designated training partner.